bitrix24/b24restdocs/api-reference/catalog/product/catalog-product-update.md

 Defaults to `N`.

-Used only in the [on-premise](../../cloud-and-on-premise/index.md) version for selling content
+Used only in [on-premise](../../cloud-and-on-premise/index.md) for content sales
  ||
 || **propertyN**
-[`object / array`](../../data-types.md) | Value of the product property, where `N` — property identifier.
+[`object / array`](../../data-types.md) | Product property value, where `N` — property identifier.
 There can be multiple properties.

 The value is specified in the format:
 - `{valueId: valueId, value: value}` — for a regular property
 - `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]` — for a multiple property
-Here `valueId` — identifier of the property value, and `value` — value of the property.
+Here `valueId` — identifier of the property value, and `value` — property value.

 If `valueId` is not specified, the existing value will be removed from the database and replaced with the new one specified in `value`.

-If the property is multiple, all existing values of the property for which `valueId` was not specified will be removed.
+If the property is multiple, all existing property values for which `valueId` was not specified will be removed.

 Identifiers `valueId` of all product properties can be obtained using the [catalog.product.get](./catalog-product-get.md) and [catalog.product.list](./catalog-product-list.md) methods.